keyvanamiri/DepartureTimes/README.md

 </h1>

 <p>
-The purpose of this project was to design a service that gives real-time departure times for public transportation.
+The purpose of this project is to design a service that gives real-time departure times for public transportation.
 I implemented this service using the freely available data on Nextbus.
 Here, I overview some of the major implementation aspects and design choices I made for the project.
 The implemented service provides two types of information and interactions between the user and the server.